TowneSquare/composable-token/core/doc/studio.md

 ## Function `create_collection_with_fixed_supply_and_no_royalty`

+Create a new collection with fixed supply and royalty off. token uri mutibility is enforced to be true to allow composibility

 <pre><code><b>public</b> entry <b>fun</b> <a href="studio.md#0x69ef0832ab2fba22869ad8c174f5a8872d3d2f16b941bf7a36916c00f7f8c6c6_studio_create_collection_with_fixed_supply_and_no_royalty">create_collection_with_fixed_supply_and_no_royalty</a>(signer_ref: &<a href="">signer</a>, description: <a href="_String">string::String</a>, max_supply: u64, name: <a href="_String">string::String</a>, symbol: <a href="_String">string::String</a>, uri: <a href="_String">string::String</a>, mutable_description: bool, mutable_royalty: bool, mutable_uri: bool, mutable_token_description: bool, mutable_token_name: bool, mutable_token_properties: bool, tokens_burnable_by_creator: bool, tokens_freezable_by_creator: bool)